koyo-nic/grass-course-veroa/slides/03_raster/PITCHME.md

 t.rast.univar input=inundation separator=comma

-Finally, we can visualize the inundation using Animation Tool.
+Finally, we can visualize the inundation using the Animation Tool.

-    Launch it from menu File - Animation tool.
+-    Launch it from menu File - Animation tool.
-    Start with Add new animation and click on Add space-time dataset or series of map layers.
+-    Start with Add new animation and click on Add space-time dataset or series of map layers.
-    In Input data type select Space time raster dataset and below select inundation and press OK.
+-    In Input data type select Space time raster dataset and below select inundation and press OK.
-    Next we want to add shaded relief as base layer.
+-    Next we want to add shaded relief as base layer.
 Use Add raster map layer and select raster elevation_shade from mapset PERMANENT.
-    You can also overlay road network using Add vector map layer and selecting streets_wake from mapset PERMANENT.
+-    You can also overlay road network using Add vector map layer and selecting streets_wake from mapset PERMANENT.
-    Select inundation layer and move it above elevation_shade using the toolbar buttons above the layers.
+-    Select inundation layer and move it above elevation_shade using the toolbar buttons above the layers.
-    Press OK and wait till the animation is rendered.
+-    Press OK and wait till the animation is rendered.
 Then press Play button.
-    Animation tool always renders based on the current computational region.
+-    Animation tool always renders based on the current computational region.
 If you want to zoom into a specific area, change the region interactively (see how to do it in the intro), or in command line (e.g. g.region n=224690 s=221320 w=640120 e=643520) in the Map Display and in Animation tool press Render map

 <!--- add links --->

 ---

 Terrain analysis

-A shaded relief raster map is created and used to create a colorized hillshade raster map for later use:

-g.region raster=elevation
-r.relief input=elevation output=elevation_shaded_relief

-r.shade shade=elevation_shaded_relief color=elevation \
-    output=elevation_relief_shaded

-d.mon wx1
-d.rast elevation_relief_shaded

 r.geomorphon